 National Security Studies

-Serving as interdisciplinary majors, coursework from history, political science, criminal justice, sociology, social work, computer science, math, Christian ministry, and psychology will provide a well-rounded liberal arts education experience.
-The program will have common features and will include work in the following areas:
+Coursework from history, political science, criminal justice, sociology, social work, computer science, math, Christian ministry, and psychology provides a well-rounded liberal arts education.
+Our program includes work in:

 - The American policy-making process, with a specific emphasis in national security policy

 - Research methods

 - Professional ethics from a Christian perspective